Geod24/merkle-tree/README.md

 > Hash function outputs different values.
 Need to try other libraries.
 - [ ] Documentation and additional tests CAN be added at your discretion

-Not all requirements were met due to time constraints and a lack of knowledge.
+Not all requirements were met due to lack of knowledge and time constraints.

+## Program-specific improvements needed
+- [ ] Verify mode incomplete
+  - [x] Understand concept of verification
+  - [ ] How to convert string input into hash object?
+- [ ] Use dependencies, such as OpenSSL, libsodium, Crypto++

 ## Things learned
-- [x] SHA-2 / SHA-256
+- [x] SHA-2 / SHA-256 algorithm
 - [x] Merkle-Damgard construction / hash function
 - [x] Length-extension attacks
-- [x] Static and dynamic linking
+- [x] Static vs. dynamic linking

-## Program-specific improvements needed
-- [ ] Verification mode incomplete
-  - [x] Understand concept of verification
-  - [ ] Convert string input into hash object
-- [ ] Use an external dependency, such as OpenSSL, libsodium, Crypto++

-## New concepts to learn
+## Things to learn
-- [ ] Link external libraries to IDE and compiler
+- [ ] Link dependencies to IDE and compiler
-- [ ] Makefile, CMake
+- [ ] Master building tools: Makefile, CMake
-- [ ] How to work with compilers in CLI instead of Python's interpreter
+- [ ] Work with compilers in CLI instead of Python's interpreter
 - [ ] Get familiar with Unix-like environments